 Thanks.
 Have a great day!”

-Learn about prospect’s needs.
+Learn about the prospect’s needs.
 Define if they’re a fit.

 No matter whether it’s a cold call, an email or a face-to-face conversation, the most important box a sales rep needs to tick is qualifying.
 Is there a need for your product?
 It could be tempting to start pitching once you feel you’ve hit it off with the prospect, but the most successful people manage to shift their mindset away from ‘making the sale’ towards whether a good fit exists or not.